RagnarGrootKoerkamp/BAPCtools/readme.md

 Note that colorized output does not work.
 Resource limits (memory limit/hard cpu time limit) are also not supported.

+BAPCtools makes heavy use of symlinks for building programs and LaTeX sources.
+By default users are not allowed to create symlinks on Windows.
+This can be fixed by enabling Developer Mode on Windows (Only works for Windows 10, version 1703 or newer).

+(TODO: Copy instead of symlink files when symlinking is not allowed.)

 ## Usage

 BAPCtools can be run either from a problem directory or a contest directory.
 This